 In the novel Contagion, Troi and Worf are assigned to investigate a murder, and enlist Wesley to assist.
 He gets stuffed into an airtight container and left for dead.
 He does manage to rig up an alert from the inside, but it's a near thing.

 They Wasted a Perfectly Good Plot: The two-part episode "Descent" is a direct sequel to "I Borg", and it features Geordi and Hugh, but not together.
 They should've had at least one scene together, since Hugh had become resentful of what the Enterprise crew made him, and Geordi was the one he was closest with.

-Took The Bad Episode Seriously: Patrick Stewart is this trope incarnate; his greatest strength as an actor, as the old cliche goes, is his ability to deliver bad dialogue with utter conviction.
+Took The Bad Episode Seriously: Patrick Stewart; his greatest strength as an actor, as the old cliche goes, is his ability to deliver bad dialogue with utter conviction.
 Nowhere was that more evident than during the low points of this series.